-There were a total of 630 deaths caused by suicide in 2015.
+For the period 2014-2016, we estimated an average of 693 deaths caused by suicide per year.
 These deaths were identified from the underlying cause of death on the National Records of Scotland (NRS) register of deaths [2].
-To classify deaths the GBD 2015 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
+To classify deaths, the GBD 2016 cause list was used, which has been created using the International Statistical Classification of Diseases and Related Health Problems (ICD-10) [3, 4].
+However, for suicide, we have aligned the ICD10 codes we used with those used by the NRS probable suicide statistics [5].
 The NRS register of deaths has a Community Health Index (CHI) number attached to each death, which allows for demographic data such as gender, geographical area of residence and age at death to be established for each individual.

 Included in the total suicide mortality count are deaths that have come from what are termed ill-defined causes of death in burden of disease studies.
 These ill-defined deaths are causes of death that have been coded with ICD-10 codes in vital registers but for the purposes of burden of disease studies, are not regarded as sufficiently specific causes of death.
 These ill-defined deaths are therefore redistributed amongst specific causes of death across the burden of disease cause list based on the redistribution of deaths method used in the GBD study [3].
-For suicide, approximately 13% of the mortality count comes from ill-defined death categories such as ICD-10 codes Y10-Y34 'events of undetermined intent' and other ICD-10 codes.
-Further explanation of this method is available in the SBoD technical paper [1].
+For suicide, only 1% of the mortality count comes from ill-defined death categories, mainly from deaths such that the recording of the cause of death was not informative enough and they were redistributed to all causes, including suicide.
 For this reason, the number of deaths due to suicide which have been reported are different from that of officially reported sources.
+Further explanation of this method is available in the Invited chapter of The Registrar General's Annual Review of Demographic Trends [6].